jbnetapp/demosmbc/README.md

 - All scripts used the same configuration File **Setup.conf**

 # Example
-Used putty to logon with ssh on the linux centos01
+Use putty to logon with ssh on the linux centos01
 ````
 IP: 192.168.0.61 Login root Password: Netapp1!
 ````